Michél Mazingu-Dinzey: Coaching career

 After retiring as a player Dinzey started working for the German Football Association in October 2008 as a base coach in Hamburg (Steilshoop).
 From 1 March to 31 December 2009 he was an assistant coach in the DR Congo in the first division team FC Saint Eloi Lupopo in the city of Lubumbashi.
 He became champion in 2009 and qualified for the 2010 CAF Champions League.
 In addition, he also worked as a consultant for Global United FC.

 After his return from Lubumbashi, he worked occasionally as a consultant and as a talent scout for the Turkish club Diyarbakırspor.
 In October 2011, Dinzey took over as coach at the district division club TSV Apensen (Stade).
 In October 2013 he became coach of the sixth division Kosova Hamburg 1977 eV. and left the club at the end of the 2013–2014 season.
 In December 2014 he started working for TSG 1899 Hoffenheim in the scouting the area.

 In early March 2019, Mazingu-Dinzey took over the position of national coach of Antigua and Barbuda.
 In addition, he was entrusted with the task of promoting the development of the country's football association.
 On 29 March 2020, Dinzey announced his resignation.

+On 25 November 2022, Mazingu-Dinzey was made new manager of the DR Congo national under-20 football team.

+In July 2024, he was made director of sport of the German Regionalliga club KFC Uerdingen 05.